JdejesusIsaac/eigenHook/README.md

-###  DelegateToHook 🦄
+###  DepositToHook 🦄

-The delegateToHook project is a smart contract designed to integrate Uniswap v4 hooks with EigenLayer, facilitating the automatic deposit of LST's into a  EigenLayer strategy and delegating staked assets to operators within the EigenLayer ecosystem.
+The depositToHook project is a smart contract designed to integrate Uniswap v4 hooks with EigenLayer, facilitating the automatic deposit of LST's into a  EigenLayer strategy and delegating staked assets to operators within the EigenLayer ecosystem.

 The delegateToHook aims to streamline the process of managing stETH (lst) assets by automating key operations post-swap.